How to Prepare for a Machine Learning Job Interview

 2. Splitting the data in different training subsets, which is called bagging.

 3. Weighting the samples of the training set.
 If you iteratively assign a different weight to the samples according to the errors of the ensemble, this is called boosting.
 A high number of winning solutions at Kaggle, for example, are based on ensembles.
-In real-world projects, however, machine learning engineers have to balance the execution time and accuracy, why ensemble are not always the first choice.
+In real-world projects, however, machine learning engineers have to balance the execution time and accuracy, why ensemble are not always the first choice. - Can you explain regularization and give some examples of methods?

 The objective of regularization is to provide a validation score, in some cases at the cost of worsening the training score.
 Common regularization methods are: